Jacobi identities in low-dimensional topology: Appendix: Associating a linear combination of graphs to an arbitrary grope

+\begin{prop} $\widehat\tau^g_n$ is well-defined. \end{prop} \begin{proof} The first ambiguity is the orientation.
+As in Lemma~\ref{lem:AS for gropes}, changing a positive quadrant results in a change of orientation all of the higher stages, including pushing annuli.
+Changing the orientation of a pushing annulus changes the sign of every term in $\widehat\tau^g_n$, either by reversing the sign of the linking number with another tip, or by changing the sign of the linking number with a string link component.
+Thus, as in the proof of Lemma~\ref{lem:AS for gropes}, there are an even number of sign changes.

+The second ambiguity is the choice of pushing annuli.
+Every tamely embedded grope can be extended to include pushing annuli, but this extension may not be unique.
+At a top stage of the grope, there will be two choices for every hyperbolic pair of tips, according to whether a given annulus extends ``up" or ``down" from the surface stage.
+Changing the choice of pushing annuli at a hyperbolic pair of tips has the effect of switching which quadrants are positive.
+However, the cyclic order of the vertex does not change.
+The induced orientations of the pushing annuli are either the same, or they are both reversed, resulting in no net change in sign.

-The second ambiguity arises from choosing different tips for a grope component $g\subset G$.
-Notice that $\widehat\Psi_n$ never sees the linking of tips on the same stage of $g$: Either they belong to different branches and hence will be part of different tree summands, or they are dual to each other in which case a graph with a loop at a vertex (which is zero by the AS relations) would result.
-Thus on a single surface stage, the linking number with objects $c_i$ is all that matters, where $c_i$ is either a component of $\cX$ or another tip of $g$ on a different stage.
+The third ambiguity arises from choosing different tips for a grope component $g\subset G$.
+Notice that $\widehat\tau^g_n$ never sees the linking of tips on the same stage of $g$: Either they belong to different branches and hence will be part of different tree summands, or they are dual to each other in which case a graph with a loop at a vertex would result.
+Thus on a single surface stage, the linking number with objects $c_i$ is all that matters, where $c_i$ is either a component of the string link or another tip of $g$ on a different stage.

 Suppose we are not at a top stage.
 Then at least one curve in every hyperbolic pair bounds a higher surface stage.
 Removing a regular neighborhood of the higher surface stages, we get a planar surface.
 The tips become arcs joining some pairs of boundary components.
 Different choices of tips are related by Dehn twists on curves in the planar surface.
 Note that the boundary components of the planar surface are all null-homologous in the complement of $\cup c_i$.
 (They bound surfaces, and if the surfaces are slightly perturbed, they avoid $c_i$.)
-Hence choices of tips differ by multiples of curves which link the $c_i$ trivially and hence do not change the contribution of $g$ to $\widehat\Psi_n(G)$.
+Hence choices of tips differ by multiples of curves which link the $c_i$ trivially and hence do not change the contribution of $g$ to $\widehat\tau^g_n(G)$.

 Now suppose we are at a top stage of genus $m$.
 Any two choices of tips = symplectic bases $(\alpha_1, \beta_1,\ldots,\alpha_m,\beta_m)$ are related by an element of $Sp(2m, \mathbb Z)$, which is generated by the following automorphisms: \begin{itemize} \item for some $i$, $\alpha_i\mapsto \alpha_i+\beta_i $ and everything else is fixed \item for some $i$, $\beta_i\mapsto \alpha_i+\beta_i $ and everything else is fixed \item for some $i\neq j$, $ $ and everything else is fixed \item for some $i\neq j$ $ $ and everything else is fixed \item for some $i\neq j \left[\sum_r \lk(\alpha_i,c_r) \mathbf{c_r},\sum_r \lk(\beta_i,c_r)\mathbf{c_r}\right] - \left[\sum_r \lk(\alpha_i+\beta_i,c_r)\mathbf{c_r},\sum_r \lk(\beta_i, c_r)\mathbf{c_r}\right].